avishayil/caponeme/README.md

 ## Disclaimer

 This CloudFormation template is **NOT** intended for deployment in a production account / environment.
-It is an example for a vulnerable web application that allows AWS credentials being compormised.
+It is an example for a vulnerable web application that allows AWS credentials being compromised.
 Please use this with **CAUTION** and consider using new AWS account for this kind of experiment.

 ## What is Capital One Breach?